applicationdesignframework/applicationdesignframework.github.io/README.md

 Component (Martin Fowler - [source](https://martinfowler.com/bliki/SoftwareComponent.html), AWS Well-Architected Framework - [source](https://docs.aws.amazon.com/wellarchitected/latest/framework/definitions.html)):
 * Software **components** are things that are independently replaceable and upgradeable.
 * A **component** is the code, configuration, and resources that together deliver against a requirement.
-A component is often the unit of technical ownership, and is decoupled from other components.
+A component is decoupled from other components.

 Architecture (AWS Well-Architected Framework - [source](https://docs.aws.amazon.com/wellarchitected/latest/framework/definitions.html)):
 * An **architecture** describes how components work together.
 How components communicate and interact is often the focus of architecture diagrams.